-[3] An incorrect diagram is drawn, but
+[3] An incorrect diagram is drawn, but appropriate work and an appropriate solution for that diagram are shown.

-or [3] Appropriate work is shown, but the answers are rounded to the nearest foot and then converted to inches, arriving at 120" and 36". or [3] The setup is correct, but the answers are not converted to the nearest inch.
+or [3] The setup is correct, but the answers are not converted to the nearest inch.

-[2] One correct dimension is shown, such as

-114" (9 feet 6 inches) or 37" (3 feet 1 inch).

-or [2] Only one error involving interchanging sine and cosine is made.
+[2] One correct dimension is shown, such as 114" (9 feet 6 inches) or 37" (3 feet 1 inch). or [2] Only one error involving interchanging sine and cosine is made.